allenai/procthor-rl/README.md

 RL training scripts for learning an agent using ProcTHOR.

-This codebase contains implementation of training and evaluation code used in [ProcTHOR](https://procthor.allenai.org/) and [Embodied-Codebook](https://embodied-codebook.github.io/).
+This codebase contains implementation of training and evaluation code used in [ProcTHOR](https://procthor.allenai.org/), [Embodied-Codebook](https://embodied-codebook.github.io/), and the LoCoBot experiments in [PoliFormer](https://poliformer.allen.ai/).

 ## 💻 Installation 💻